“I Could Be Wrong…but…”

 Perhaps you and your spouse have disagreements about parenting, or your children are challenging the values you are trying to instill in them.
 Maybe you have a friend or family member who holds different political views than your own.

-Given the current state of the union, being willing to consider views different than our own is essential if we are to engage in meaningful conversations and find win/win solutions to the challenges we face.
+Given the current state of the union, being willing to consider views different from our own is essential if we are to engage in meaningful conversations (even if they’re difficult conversations) and find win/win solutions to the challenges we face.

 Intellectual Humility in Intimate Relationships

 In my work as a marriage and family therapist, one of the main complaints I hear from couples is their inability to communicate effectively.
-Desperate to be able to connect with each other, they find themselves falling into a repetitive cycle of big blow ups as well as frequent, petty bickering.
+Desperate to be able to connect with each other, they find themselves falling into a repetitive cycle of big blow ups as well as frequent petty bickering, as each partner is unable to let go of anger from previous arguments.

 Often, each partner feels misunderstood and resentful, which makes it practically impossible to see eye to eye, never mind resolve their differences.
+Empathy––the key to connection and communication––begins to fade.
 Over time, this pattern of negative communication can erode the relationship to a point where they no longer feel a connection, at times barely recognizing even a friendship.

-One of the most important building blocks for restoring connection is for partners to begin to consider things from each other’s point of view.
-Often, when embroiled in an argument, each person is so busy defending themselves that they do not actually hear the other.
+One of the most important building blocks for restoring connection and improving emotional intelligence is for partners to begin to consider things from each other’s point of view.
+Often, when embroiled in an argument, each person is so busy defending themselves and expressing their anger as opposed to their primary emotion that they do not actually hear the other.
 Each thinks they have the “correct” view of the problem and are certain they know the solution, which is usually what their partner needs to do differently.
 In other words, how they are right; and their partner wrong.

 The distortion that can come from our biases is nicely illustrated in the Buddist parable known as “the rope in the road.”